OnionIoT/tau-lidar-server/GET-STARTED.md

 Press Ctrl + C keys to shutdown ...
 ```

+### 🖥 Using the Tau Studio web app

-Use a **web browser** to navigate to the URL listed in the command line output!
+Use a **web browser** to navigate to the **URL** listed in the command line output from the last step!
 And you've arrived to the Tau Studio Web App

 ![Onion Tau Studio Web App](img/onion-tau-studio-00.png)

+Hit the question mark button in the sidebar for more info on how to work with the Tau Studio

 🍻 Have fun!